From the Cook

 Tips & Tricks (5)

-- Choose Yukon Gold for Creaminess 🥔Yukon Gold potatoes have higher natural buttery flavor and waxy texture that creates inherently creamier mashed potatoes without needing excess dairy alternatives.
+- Choose Yukon Gold for Creaminess 🥔Yukon Gold potatoes have naturally higher starch and butter content, making them inherently creamier than other varieties without requiring excessive dairy alternatives.

-- Warm Your Non-Dairy Milk First 🥛Heat your non-dairy milk before adding it to hot potatoes to prevent temperature shock and ensure smooth, lump-free incorporation for maximum creaminess.
+- Warm Your Non-Dairy Milk First 🥛Heat your non-dairy milk before adding it to the hot potatoes to prevent temperature shock and ensure smooth, lump-free mashing with better texture absorption.

 Recipe Facts